Developer: Digital Dreams V.O.F.

 Copy Provided By Developer Or Publisher

 The basics of the gameplay are fairly simple.
-You play as random generic guy and or girl.
+You play as a generic guy and or girl.
 As ‘random generic guy and or girl’, it’s your job to platform and puzzle-solve your way to victory throughout each of the six worlds.
 With every world, you gain a new ability to change the way the world and it’s puzzles react and as such, you gain more difficult and more challenging puzzles to solve.
 Each world is based on the set of skills you gain and with that in mind, each world’s puzzles become more challenging with more steps involved as the level progresses, as well as adding in skills you previously learned.
 In the beginning of each world, the puzzles are simple and are introductions to the main character’s new skills.
 As the puzzles progress, the puzzles involving those skills become more challenging.

 There’s a nice sense of progression in each world, and furthermore, the entire game.
 Individual puzzles don’t have the cohesion that I feel they need in order to master any one particular style of puzzle, but they all play out in interesting ways that make up for their lack of core cohesion with each puzzle by making each world’s difficulty ramp better.
 With that being said, the ‘featured’ ability you gain in each world often takes precedence over previously learned skills, and a few skills the player ends up learning aren’t used nearly as often as others.